j-krolak/ctg/README.md

-# Cellurar texture generator
+# Cellular texture generator
-Tihs program generate cekkurar texture.
+Tihs program generate cellular texture.
 If you want to make your ctg [this is](https://blackpawn.com/texts/cellular/default.html) a good material to start.
 # Install by CMake
 | :exclamation:  You have to have [SFML](https://github.com/SFML/SFML)   |
 |-----------------------------------------|